 If you can’t pay the debt, don’t ignore it as it could cause serious problems for you.
 Talk to a financial counselling service or a lawyer about your options.

 There are laws and industry codes of practice covering credit cards and borrowing money.
-If you have any problems with a bank or financial institution you can get help from a lawyer or other organisations such as ASIC, the Financial Ombudsman Service (FOS), or the Credit and Investments Ombudsman (CIO).
+If you have any problems with a bank or financial institution you can get help from a lawyer or other organisations such as the ASIC or the Australian Financial Complaints Authority (AFCA).

 If you have a complaint, speak with your bank or financial institution first to find out if they can help resolve your matter.
 They can tell you about their complaint resolution process.
 A complaint must include details such as:

-If you don't have all of this information, you should still lodge the complaint with the financial institution.
+If you do not have all of this information you should still lodge the complaint with the financial institution.

-If you can’t resolve the matter with the financial institution, you can try to make a complaint to the FOS or the CIO.
+If you can’t resolve the matter with the financial institution, you can try to make a complaint to AFCA.

-As soon as you’re aware of missing bank or credit cards, you should notify the bank or credit card provider immediately.
+You should let the bank or credit card provider know immediately if you think your bank or credit cards are missing or stolen.
 You may need to take immediate action to protect yourself from liability and identity theft.

 If you find an unauthorised transaction on your credit card statement (eg being charged twice for a single purchase), contact your bank and ask them to chargeback the transaction.
 A chargeback can occur when an unauthorised payment to a store or business is reversed and the money is paid back to you.

-If you’re unhappy with your bank’s response to your request to chargeback an unauthorised transaction, you can make a complaint to the FOS or the CIO.
+If you’re unhappy with your bank’s response to your request to chargeback an unauthorised transaction, you can make a complaint to AFCA.

-If you make a mistake when transferring money electronically (eg entering the wrong BSB or account number), you should contact your bank or financial institution as soon as possible.
+Contact your bank or financial institution immediately if you make mistake when transferring money electronically (eg entering the wrong BSB or account number).

-Most banks and financial institutions subscribe to the ePayments code that protects you from any loss as a result of mistaken transactions.
+Most banks and financial institutions subscribe to the ePayments code giving you some protection from any loss as a result of mistaken transactions.

-If you’re unhappy with your bank or financial institution’s response, you can make a complaint to the FOS or the CIO.
+If you’re unhappy with your bank or financial institution’s response, you can make a complaint to AFCA.

 They deal with a wide range of disputes between banks and customers, including complaints about 'maladministration'—for example, complaints about a bank being negligent in giving loans when it was apparent the borrower could not afford the loan.